dadam1026/Carbon-Farming-1/README.md

 #### Test Dataset
-Satellite images collected from Google Earth Engine, of three natural sites where deforestation has occurred - Nuflo de Chavez, Brazil, Rondonia, Brazil, and Toliara and Saint Augustin, Madagascar.
+Satellite images collected from Google Earth Engine of three naturally deforested areas were used - Nuflo de Chavez, Brazil, Rondonia, Brazil, and Toliara and Saint Augustin, Madagascar.
-We screenshot several images from the same site over a period of 20-30 years, in order to see how the area has deforested over time.
+Timelapsed images of these locations were taken from 1985, 1990, 1995, 2000, 2005, 2010, 2015, and 2020 to see how the area has deforested over time

 Modeling Details